faultypointer/passst-size/content/x86_64-assembly-part-1.md

 Now we need a buffer storing the message (Hello World) that we want to print.
 To do that we need to learn a little bit about nasm and its program structure.
 The program is divided into sections.
 The `.text` section contains the code, the `.data` section contains the initialized data.
 There are also `.bss` and `.rodata` section for allocating uninitialized space and for defining constant data respectively.

-You can use [pseudo instructions](https://nasm.us/docs/3.01/nasm03.html#section-3.2) to declate initialized and uninitialized data.
+You can use [pseudo instructions](https://nasm.us/docs/3.01/nasm03.html#section-3.2) to declare initialized and uninitialized data.

 With this, we are one step closer to printing hello world.